lpinzari/sql-psql-udy/02_joins_sql/03_what_is_a_join.md

 Obviously, the result will have three columns.
 But

 - What values will be contained in those three columns?
+And
 - How many rows will be in the Output?

-The query does not have any condition to limit the number of rows in the output and, therefore, the values in the `teacher_name` column of **teachers** table must appear in the output as well as the values in the `teacher_id` and `course_id` columns of **section** table.
+The query does not have any filtering condition to restrict the number of rows in the output and, therefore, the values in the `teacher_name` column of **teachers** table must appear in the output as well as the values in the `teacher_id` and `course_id` columns of **sections** table.

 Hence, we'd expect to see each value for `teacher_name` from **teachers** along with each possible value for `teacher_id` and `course_id` from **sections**.

 **Query**
 ```console